xelzmm/proxy_server_crawler/README.md

 ##Introduction

 **Proxy Server Crawler** is a tool used to crawl public proxy servers from proxy websites.
-When got a proxy server infomation, it can test the functionality of the server automatically.
+When crawled a proxy server(ip::port::type), it will test the functionality of the server automatically.

 Currently supported websites: